JihenAzzouz/member_area_/README.md

 Log in/Log out
 Home
 Editing a profile(editing password) sending confirmation mail (with phpmailer)
+<orking with  sessions and cookies